 Specialised coursework programs are offered in Orchestral Performance, Music Therapy and Music Performance Teaching.

-In September, we run information sessions for prospective students to learn more about graduate study options at the MCM.
-You will have the opportunity to speak to academics, course coordinators, current and former students, and find out whether graduate study in music at the MCM is for you.
+In September, we run information sessions for prospective students to learn more about graduate study options at the Conservatorium.
+You will have the opportunity to speak to academics, course coordinators, current and former students, and find out whether graduate study in music at the Conservatorium is for you.

 Sign up below to be notified about our upcoming September information sessions.

 Graduate Study Programs

 Delivered through an industry partnership with the Melbourne Symphony Orchestra (MSO), the Master of Music (Orchestral Performance) is the first and only course of its kind in the Asia-Pacific region offering elite-level training for aspiring orchestral musicians.
 Hear from MSO Managing Director Sophie Galaise, and Director of the Melbourne Conservatorium of Music, Professor Gary McPherson, about this exciting new program.